 Short Code & Long Codes

-Learn more about the required information for a short code & long code application and approval process, limitations and guidelines in the US and Canada:
+The carrier approval process, limitations and guidelines for usage in the US and Canada:

 Common Short Codes (CSCs) are short numeric codes of five or six digits, compatible across carriers, to which text messages can be sent from a mobile phone.
 Wireless subscribers send text messages to short codes to access a wide variety of mobile content.
 Many entities use CSCs to communicate with interested parties: television stations; individual television shows; radio stations; instant messaging services; political, advocacy, and other organizations; magazines, and sports teams — among others.
 Users send a message to the CSC to subscribe to alerts or other messages.